RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
 3.0.0.4.220.18:
+   - FIXED: Buffer overrun in init code that would crash the router when too many features were enabled at compile time.
+   - FIXED: Re-enabled DualWAN (RT-N66U, RT-AC66U)
+   - FIXED: Re-enabled Beceem (Wimax) support in RT-AC66U.
    - FIXED: OpenVPN 'Start with WAN' and 'Respond to DNS' settings were not properly saved.
    - FIXED: First time a client's rssi is polled it would return 0.
    - FIXED: post-mount user script wasn't executed (regression in 220.17)
    - CHANGED: Added some info to the OpenVPN server and client pages.
+   - CHANGED: Improved load time of the VPN Status page.

 3.0.0.4.220.17: